ladih/Candlestick-windows/candlewindows.md

 ## Data

 The data consists of candlestick windows, where each candlestick represents one minute.
 There are 26 candlesticks for each window, where the 21st candlestick is a "signal candle" that is either up more than 4% or down more than -4%.
-The return for each window is from the open of the candle after the signal candle to the close of the fifth candle after the signal candle.
+The return for each window is from the opening price of the candle after the signal candle to the closing price of the fifth candle after the signal candle.

 The windows were collected for stocks that had satisfied certain daily thresholds for volume, price, and (high-low)/low.
 For more details on how the windows were collected, see the appendix.